Change Management and Request Tracking

 RequesterIdentifies who asked for the change

-Risk and impactDescribes what could go wrong and who may be affected
+Risk and impactWhat could go wrong and who is affected

-Backout planDefines how to restore the previous state
+Backout (rollback) planHow to restore the previous state

 Communication planTells stakeholders what to expect

-Good request tracking also captures timestamps, comments, attachments, approvals, related incidents, and final outcome.
-The ticket becomes evidence that the change was authorized and performed according to process.
+Good request tracking also captures timestamps, comments, attachments, approvals, related incidents, and the final outcome.
+A Change Advisory Board (CAB) typically reviews normal changes.
+The ticket itself becomes the evidence that the change was authorized and executed according to process — an auditor or post-incident review will look there first.

 Change Types